 CODE OF CONDUCT

 Halifax Oyster Festival is a welcoming food and culture event!
 As a festival guest, you have a role in making this an accepting and inclusive environment for your fellow oyster lovers!
-All Coast Events have a zero-tolerance policy for harassment of discrimination of any kind.
+All Coast hosted events have a zero-tolerance policy for harassment of discrimination of any kind.
 If you see something happening that shouldn’t be happening, please inform a festival staff member or volunteer.
 If you feel unsafe at any moment, please tell someone.
 There are festival volunteers and staff on site who are here to help you.
 Any individuals found in violation of our anti-oppression and zero-tolerance policy for harassment or discrimination may be removed from the festival grounds with no refund.

-It should go without saying, but be kind to those around you, including those shucking and serving you oysters, AKA don’t bite the hand that feeds you!
+It should go without saying, but be kind to those around you, including those shucking and serving you oysters, don’t bite the hand that feeds you!
 We are all here to celebrate what makes us unique in Atlantic Canada and sharing in a world class seafood product, we look forward to spending a shucking-good time with you all!

 More than this though, oysters actually CLEAN THE OCEAN!
 Oysters are filter feeders, consuming phytoplankton (free-swimming algae) and improving water quality while they filter their food from the water.
 As generations of oysters settle on top of each other and grow, they form reefs that provide structured habitat for many sea species.
 A mature oyster can filter up to 50 gallons of water per day.

 Where possible we have made decisions to provide you with choices that help keep our oceans clean and allow oysters to grow and flourish in Atlantic Canada and around the world for years to come.
 Oyster shells are actually great for gardens and even great for the ocean.
 The shells left over from our festival are collected in compost receptacles on site.
 We work with local partners, gardeners, artists and more to distribute these shells after the event is over.
 If you would like to use some of the shells in your own garden, let us know and we can organize a collection opportunity.

 We use compostable cups and napkins so please use the labeled compost bins on site to dispose of these as well.
 Pay attention to the labels on all waste receptacles to make sure you are using the correct bin for the correct item.
-Lowering our environmental “footprint” has been part of the story of Halifax Oyster Festival since the beginning.
+Lowering our environmental footprint has been part of the story of Halifax Oyster Festival since the beginning.
 We are committed to bringing you as sustainable experience as possible but we need your help as well!

 Think LLBean Signature mixed with a little Frenchy's thrown in.
-The event happens rain or shine so we recommend getting cozy in your favourite fisherman's sweater, big scarf and wellies.
+The event happens rain or shine or snow thanks to the indoor location at Pavilion 22, and there is a coat check, but to get in the November North Atlantic mood we recommend getting cozy in your favourite fisherman's sweater, big scarf and wellies.
 But don't forget your pearls.

-RULES AND REGULATIONS:
+RULES AND REGULATIONS

 No outside food or drink on site.
-Water bottles are allowed to be used at the Halifax Water refillable water station.

 Participating farmers are subject to change, see oysterfest.ca for the most up to date line-up.